 Exposure to Particles and Fumes from Alternator Terminal Boxes.

-Particles and fumes can be released in all directions (horizontally and vertically) from where any ventilation opening is fitted.
-To avoid injury:
+Particles and fumes can be released in all directions (horizontally and vertically) from where terminal box pressure release flaps are installed.
+Terminal box pressure release flap(s) can be located at different positions and orientations.
+To avoid or injury: